Partners (1982 film): Reception

+An article in the Vulture noted the film's comparison in story terms to Cruising, observing "Where Cruising has been rediscovered and embraced, Partners remains defiantly and appropriately unloved, a movie that was dismissed as a tacky and offensive exploitation of retrograde stereotypes at the time of its release and whose reputation hasn’t exactly improved in the ensuing decades."

 Soundtrack

 Partners: Music from the Motion Picture Composed and Conducted by Georges Delerue is a 1.000 Units Limited Edition soundtrack album from the film of the same name, released on March 20, 2014, by Spanish label Quartet Records.
 The album, released on CD, contains 21 tracks composed and conducted by Georges Delerue, plus 3 bonus tracks.

 Critic James Southall describes the soundtrack as "typical of [Delerue's] work on American movies at the time – light, airy, wonderfully tuneful and very enjoyable", and concluded that it was "never unappealing."

 Track listing

 All music arranged and conducted by Georges Delerue.
 All music composed by Georges Delerue, except bonus tracks.